rofehr/vdr-epg-daemon/README.md

 [![epgd](epgd-logo.svg)](https://projects.vdr-developer.org/git/vdr-epg-daemon.git)

 epgd - a EPG daemon which fetches the EPG and additional data from various sources (like epgdata, eplists.constabel.net, ...) and provide it to the [epg2vdr](https://projects.vdr-developer.org/git/vdr-plugin-epg2vdr.git) plugin via a database (MariaDB or MySQL).
 The epgd obtains the EPG from the sources by plugins.
-A plugin for [epgData](https://www.epgdata.com) is contained.
+A plugin for [epgData](https://www.epgdata.com), [tvm](https://github.com/3PO/epgd-plugin-tvm/) and [tvsp](https://github.com/chriszero/epgd-plugin-tvsp) is contained.
 It is designed to handle large amount of data and pictures in a distributed environment with one epg-server and many possible vdr-clients.